 “Street Easy says it was built in 1900 but O’Neill was using it as his address continuously since 1891.
 I assume that the 1900 date was probably the construction date of an addition.
 It must have housed the business.

-The bottle I found is a tooled blob (8 oz) embossed with the 508 Greenwich Street address.
-Although O’Neil moved to 508 Greenwich in 1891, I’ve seen 2 different variants of this bottle on the Internet and this appears to be the newer version, so I’d say it’s early 1900’s.
+The bottle I found is a tooled blob (8 oz) embossed with the 508 Greenwich Street address dating it no earlier than 1891.
+I’ve seen 2 different variants of this bottle on the Internet and this appears to be the newer version, so I’d say it likely dates to the early 1900’s.

 Although the business extended into the early-1930’s, I’ve not yet seen an example of a tooled crown finish or machine made bottle associated with this business.